Are consulting services taxable?

+When it comes to taxes, the rules and regulations can be confusing.
 In New York State, professional services are generally not subject to sales tax.
-Sales of services are generally exempt from New York sales tax, unless specifically taxed.
 Most of the remaining 36 states with sales and use taxes implicitly exempt business management and consulting services.
-We rely on the fact that most do not include services that are taxable or exempt.
+But what about the other states?
+Do consultants charge taxes?
+The answer is not so straightforward.

 Jimmy Hatman